3 Kansas police officers injured by modified shotgun inside vacant home: cops

 Officers surrounded the home for several hours Saturday before determining that no one was inside.
 Police Chief Gordon Ramsay said at a news conference Saturday evening that it wasn’t immediately clear whether the house had been booby-trapped before officers arrived.

-Two officers remained hospitalized Sunday, according to a release by Wichita Police Department spokesman Officer Trevor Macy.
+Two officers remained hospitalized Sunday, according to the release.
 One was in serious but stable condition while the other was being treated for minor injuries.

 A third officer was treated at a hospital on Saturday and has since been released, police said.